building hero

 OCC Club Championship

-The Club Championship, as played at the OCC, is a 16 team closed event consisting of league winners plus a number of teams that have performed well in those leagues.
-It is a unique event where a team from each league, regardless of prowess level, can play against other teams of all strength levels; it is especially fun for teams not normally able to play strong teams like from the Cash League for instance.
+The Club Championship, as played at the OCC, is a 21 team closed event consisting of league winners plus a number of teams that have performed well in those leagues.
+It is a unique event where a team from each league, regardless of prowess level, can play against other teams of all strength levels.
+The Club Championship run in April, in a separate week from the Roy Blair and Gordie Perry.
+As each league wraps up, League Convenors and/or the Match Director will be in touch with eligible teams to confirm participation.
+Everyone is invited to come watch and cheer on your club mates!

 Who can play?
 Representatives from all eight OCC leagues.

-• Tuesday Getting Started League - Their champion
+• Tuesday Adult Learn to Curl - Their champion

 • Thursday Men - 3 teams comprised of A1, A2, Wild Card (A3 plays B1)